As Seattle-area educators get vaccinated against coronavirus, concern lingers over back-to-school plan

 Vaccinations were also being given to teachers and school staff across the region at many other sites Sunday, including a pop-up clinic at the UW Medicine Neighborhood Shoreline Clinic, where about 800 teachers, school staff and other eligible people were vaccinated with doses obtained from an Eastern Washington facility that couldn’t readily use them.

-Brian Straub, a special-education teacher at Licton Springs K-8 School in Ballard who was at the Rainier Beach clinic, said he has no concerns for himself but is worried about the dislocation ahead for his students.
+Brian Straub, a special-education teacher at Licton Springs K-8 School in Ballard who was at the Rainier Beach clinic, said he has no concerns for himself but is worried about the disruption ahead for his students.

-He said many of the kids he supports — those who get easily upset or distracted and can be disruptive in a classroom — have actually been doing better with remote learning.
+He said many of the kids he supports — those who get easily upset or distracted in a classroom — have actually been doing better with remote learning.

 Debra Diederichs, an instructional assistant at Lowell Elementary on Capitol Hill, also works in a special program where many of the kids are behind in their education, in this case often because of medical conditions — a group already tapped by the administration of Seattle Public Schools to be one of the first brought back for in-person instruction.